cubits/cubits-ruby/README.md

 invoice = Cubits::Invoice.find("686e4238970a92f04f1f5a30035bf024")
 ```

-Returns `Cubits::Invoice` object or `nil` if invoice was not found.
+Returns `Cubits::Invoice` object or `nil` if the specified invoice was not found.

 #### #reload